iotum/iotum-samples/README.md

 4. **Using the Application**:
    - After logging in, you can now utilize and explore the features of the iotum product.
 Enjoy!

->Note: Consult the project wiki for documentation on retrieving the SSO Token and Host ID Value using Postman.
+> **Note:** For guidance on retrieving the SSO Token and Host ID via Postman, refer to the project's [Postman Documentation](https://github.com/iotum/iotum-samples/wiki/Get-SSO-Token-and-Host-ID-from-Postman).